MrFox42/minarch/README.md

 ## Companion

-The **Companion** is a tiny little frame that currently includes the following features:
+The **Companion** is a tiny little customizable frame that currently includes the following features:

 - **Distance tracker** when surveying
 - Auto-waypoint button